rOpenGov/finpar/vignettes/tutorial.md

 ## Related

- * R code to calculate [co-sponsorship networks from bills (and motions) passed in the Finnish Parliament](https://github.com/briatte/eduskunta/)
+R code to calculate [co-sponsorship networks from bills (and motions) passed in the Finnish Parliament](https://github.com/briatte/eduskunta/) by  François briatte

 ## Acknowledgements

 R client for the unofficial API of [Parliament of Finland](http://web.eduskunta.fi/Resource.phx/parliament/index.htx) provided by NGO [Kansan Muisti](http://www.kansanmuisti.fi/about/background/).
-Parliament of Finland does not provide an official API, but Kansan Muisti does provide a RESTful API to a database mostly compiled by scraping data from parliament's web page.
+Parliament of Finland does not provide an official API, but Kansan Muisti does provide a [RESTful API](http://kansanmuisti.fi/api/v1/) to a database mostly compiled by scraping data from parliament's web page.
 Great work !

 ## Licensing and Citations